pleboeuf/ErabliCollecteur/README.md

     cp config.json.sample config.json

-Fill config.json with your access token from the Particle IDE.
+Fill config.json with your access credentials from the Particle IDE.

 ## 3. Run!